 But it got better.

-By day six or eight, I was told this take Tylenol every two to four hours and let it run.
+By day six or eight, I was told this: take Tylenol every two to four hours and let it run.

 Day six, seven, and eight is when it goes to your lungs.

-That's probably the most dangerous time, generally speaking.
+That's probably the most dangerous time.

-Um that that has usually been the pattern that I've seen play out.
+Generally speaking, that has usually been the pattern that I've seen play out.

-And this is what the CDC recommended, and that also take two Tylenol.
+And this is what the CDC recommended.

-That's not gonna help you.
+That's not going to help you.

-Yeah, it'll help you with your temperature.
+It'll help you with your temperature.

 That's it.